gmc-code/PC-Python/docs/turtle/turtle_dots.rst

 | The ``draw_dot_stack_cone`` definition code is below.
 | This modifies the ``draw_dot_stack`` definition.
-| It loops through the dot size ffrom its starting size down towards 0.
+| It loops through the dot size from its starting size down towards 0.
-| As a result, a counter will be used for the otehr variabels that need to be changes with each loop.
+| As a result, a counter will be used for the other variables that need to be changed with each loop.
-| To loop through the colors list, when more loops occur than the length if the colors list, the modulus can be used to get the remainder.
+| To loop through the colors list, when more loops occur than the length of the colors list, the modulus operator can be used to get the remainder, which is then used to index the colour in the colors list.
 | ``counter % len(colors)`` gives a value between 0 and the last index position in the colors list.

 .. admonition:: Code Completion: draw_dot_stack_cone definition